tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Str() (res [][]byte, err error)
 ```

-Str returns the content of the tensor as slice of strings if the tensor type
+Str returns the Tensor content as strings slice if the tensor type matches, if
-matches, if not returns a ErrInvalidTensorType error.
+not returns a ErrInvalidTensorType error.
 The datatypes are:

   - DTString